 Symptoms of Feline Renal Failure

 Your beloved fur baby may have been suffering for years with RF (renal failure) before you noticed symptoms.
-Try not to blame yourself for this.
+Again, don't blame yourself for not noticing this.

 Typically kidney failure is seen in elderly cats, and symptoms include

 - weight loss